Bodo1981/conductor-dagger/README.md

     }
     ```

-    If your controller depends on controller specific stuff you can set this stuff by overriding the seedInstance method in the builder (e.g. YourControllerModule provides the simple class name of the controller).
+    If your controller depends on controller specific stuff you can set this stuff by overriding the seedInstance method in the builder (e.g. YourControllerModule provides the simple class name of the controller)
     ```java
     @ScreenScope @Subcomponent(modules = { YourControllerModule.class }) public interface MainComponent extends AndroidInjector<YourController> {
       @Subcomponent.Builder abstract class Builder extends AndroidInjector.Builder<YourController> {